 Squamous Cell Carcinoma

-Dogs with a Disposition to Cancer
+Dogs with a Predisposition to Cancer

 Skin cancer can affect all dogs.
 However, some dogs through studies indicate a certain disposition to cancers.
 The different types of cancer that can occur in specific breeds include: